spygi/rust-sandbox/README.md

     "editor.defaultFormatter": "matklad.rust-analyzer"
 },
 ```
-Both should already be installed locally (`rustup component list`) and could be invoked manually with `cargo clippy`
+Both should already be installed locally (`rustup component list`) and could be invoked manually
-or `cargo fmt` respectively.
+with `cargo clippy` or `cargo fmt` respectively.

 # Testing
-- Tests (all types) are denoted with the `#[test]` attribute.
+- Tests (all types besides documentation tests) are denoted with the `#[test]` attribute.
-- Run all tests with `cargo test`
+- `cargo test` runs unit, tests under folder tests/ and documentation tests
-- By default cargo test "captures" output of successful tests and does not display it, to show it use `cargo test --
+- By default cargo test "captures" output of successful tests and does not display it, to show it
---show-output` or `-- --nocapture`
+use `cargo test -- --show-output` or `-- --nocapture`

-## Doc tests
-- The primary way of testing?
-- Creates a different crate/main() so you need to prefix your methods with `crate_name::`

 ## Unit tests
 - Usually in the same file as the code